This post may contain affiliate links. Please read our disclosure policy.

 🔥Chef Nadia’s Tip🔥

-Make sure you are taking the time to simmer your pappardelle pasta in your lamb ragu sauce for a minute before serving!
-It really makes such a difference when the pasta has time to finish cooking and soaking up the flavors of this amazing sauce!
+Make sure you are taking the time to simmer your homemade pappardelle pasta in your lamb ragu sauce for a minute before serving!
+It really makes such a difference when the pasta has time to finish cooking and soak up the flavors of this amazing sauce!

 The Perfect Pairings

 Yes!
-This dish is one of those that actually get better the longer the flavors have to meld.
-What I recommend doing is, since the pasta needs to rest for a few hours, make the lamb ragu and refrigerating while the pappardelle rests.
-Then reheat the ragu on stove or in the oven while you roll pasta and enjoy.
+This dish is one of those that actually gets better the longer the flavors have to meld.
+What I recommend doing is, since the pasta needs to rest for a few hours, make the lamb ragu and refrigerate it while the pappardelle rests.
+Then reheat the ragu on the stove or in the oven while you roll pasta and enjoy.
 Just make sure you wait to roll and cut your pasta till right before making it.

 Lamb Ragu Pappardelle Recipe